pyQms/pyqms/docs/source/quick_start.rst

     import pyqms

-Second, initialize a isotopologue library (:py:class:`pyqms.IsotopologueLibrary`) using 'DDSPDLPK' as the example peptide (from BSA example file) and the charge state 2: ::
+Second, initialize an isotopologue library (:py:class:`pyqms.IsotopologueLibrary`) using 'DDSPDLPK' as the example peptide (from BSA example file) and the charge state 2: ::